Kurt W Kolasinski , BS (Pittsburgh) PhD (Stanford) CChem MRSC

-My research concentrates on the study of dynamical processes at the surfaces of metals and semiconductors.
+My research concentrates on the study of dynamical processes at the surfaces of semiconductors and metals.
 In particular, I study electrochemical and laser-assisted processes that form nanoscale and larger structures, including:

-We characterize these structures with electron microscopy, X-ray diffraction, IR spectroscopy, and photoluminescence.
-Other techniques are provided by our collaborators in Connecticut, Czech Republic, Finland and France.
+We characterize these structures with electron microscopy, X-ray diffraction, IR spectroscopy, dynamic light scattering, and photoluminescence.
+Other techniques are provided by our collaborators in Connecticut, Czech Republic, and Finland.